tozny/terraform-provider-tozny/docs/resources/tozny_realm_group.md

 # tozny_realm_group Resource

-Resource for provisioning a TozID Group.
+Resource for provisioning a TozID Group with optional configuration such as attaching an Access policy to enable multi-party control.

 This resource requires that the account username and password be supplied to the provider either via explicit provider settings or file based credentials.